Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Introduce a variety of text features using the vocabulary cards and glossary included in this lesson plan.

-- Review what a picture walk is (looking carefully at the pictures in a story in order to preview the book and help you make predictions about a story), and explain that today students will be going on something different, called a "text feature walk."
+- Review what a picture walk is (looking carefully at the pictures in a text in order to preview the book and help you make predictions about a topic), and explain that today students will be going on something different, called a "text feature walk."

 - Model how to go on a text feature walk using the text Ladybugs, focusing on learning about the text.
 Demonstrate how to read and view each text feature in the order it is shown in the book (e.g. "This is the table of contents, I can see it is all about ladybugs.")